King County health officials search for 2 former jail inmates who tested positive for coronavirus

-Two former inmates who were booked into the King County Jail in Seattle and then transferred to the Maleng Regional Justice Center (RJC) in Kent have tested positive for COVID-19, the respiratory disease caused by the novel coronavirus, according to the Department of Adult and Juvenile Detention.
+Two former inmates who were booked into the King County Jail in Seattle and then transferred to the Maleng Regional Justice Center (RJC) in Kent have tested positive for the novel coronavirus that causes the COVID-19 illness, according to the Department of Adult and Juvenile Detention.

 The inmates, who were both released after being booked on investigation of driving under the influence, are the first people with confirmed infections to have been inside a county correctional facility, says a news release issued by the department Tuesday.
 The Medical and Health Area Command, operated by Public Health — Seattle & King County, is trying to locate both former inmates and provide them with services, the release says.